Before we review their shoes, let’s check out the story behind the brand!

 All in all, which design appeals more to you depends upon your needs – if you’re lusting after a clean, sharp pair of minimalist shoes, the Minimalist is better suited for your needs!
 In addition, despite being S$40+ cheaper than the MSRP of the Stan Smiths, the Minimalist is arguably better built, and will probably last you longer.
 As such, the Scofield Shoes Minimalist is the winner of this shootout for me!

-Conclusion: so the Scofield Shoes Minimalist “shiok” or not?
+Conclusion: so the Scofield Shoes “shiok” or not?

 For those interested, the promo code “WAHSOSHIOK” will entitle you to 10% off all Scofield Shoes!
-After the promo code, the Minimalist can be had for just S$98.
-At that price, I believe that it is probably the best minimalist white leather sneaker that you can find under S$100!
+After the promo code, the Minimalist can be had for just S$98, while the Penny and the Cavalier would cost just S$116.
+At those prices, I think they will fly off the virtual shelves in a jiffy!

 View Scofield Shoes’s full range of shoes here.